yadhukishore/Codes/Medium/LinkedList/1171_RemoveZeroSum.md

 This code aims to remove consecutive sequences of nodes from a linked list where the sum of values in each sequence equals zero.
 Let's break down the code step by step:

+The line `let dummy = new ListNode(0);` creates a dummy node with a value of `0`.
+This dummy node serves as a placeholder and helps simplify the code, particularly in cases where the removal of nodes starts from the beginning of the list.

+Then, `dummy.next = head;` sets the `next` pointer of the dummy node to point to the head of the original linked list.
+By doing this, the dummy node becomes the new head of the list, and the original head becomes the second node in the list.

 1. **ListNode Definition**: This is a simple definition of a node in a singly linked list.
 Each node has a value (`val`) and a pointer to the next node (`next`).

 2. **Function Definition**: `removeZeroSumSublists` is a function that takes the head of a linked list as its argument and returns the head of the modified list.